fkoehler42/rainfall/README.md

 ## Tips

+### Commands

+- `checksec --file your_binary` displays informations about the executable protections (relro, stack canary...).
+- `readelf -l your_elf_binary | grep GNU_STACK` displays the stack flags, useful to quickly know if you can execute some code from it.

 ### Shellcodes

 If debugging shellcode, we can use `\xcc` (int3) to stop program and return to debugger.
 It's a breakpoint instruction